How to Bypass LinkedIn InMail Limits and Scale Your Outreach

 Strategy 1: Hunt for "Open Profiles"

-What they are: Many LinkedIn Premium users have "Open Profiles," allowing anyone to message them for free.
+Many LinkedIn Premium users have enabled "Open Profiles," allowing anyone to message them for free—potentially unlocking up to 800 free messages a month.

 Strategy 2: Leverage LinkedIn Groups

-The method: Being a member of the same LinkedIn group as your prospect allows you to message them directly without being connected.
+Being a member of the same LinkedIn group as your prospect allows you to message them directly without being connected—a powerful networking hack.

 Strategy 3: Connect with Event Attendees

-The opportunity: LinkedIn Events gather highly relevant prospects in one place, and you can message attendees directly from the event page.
+LinkedIn Events gather highly relevant prospects in one place, and you can message attendees directly from the event page without using InMail.

-Scaling the process: Use Phantombuster's LinkedIn Event Guest Exporter to extract attendee lists for targeted outreach campaigns focused on event participants.
+Phantombuster's LinkedIn Event Guest Exporter can extract attendee lists for targeted outreach campaigns focused on event participants, giving you a ready-made list of engaged prospects.

 Go Multi-Channel: When Email is Better Than InMail

-Breaking free from the LinkedIn ecosystem by integrating email into your outreach can dramatically scale your efforts and provide a crucial backup channel.
+Breaking free from the LinkedIn ecosystem by integrating email into your outreach strategy can dramatically scale your efforts and provide a crucial backup channel when InMails fall short.

-Bypass Limits Entirely: Email has higher volume limits (e.g., 150/day) than LinkedIn.
+Bypass Limits Entirely: Email has much higher volume limits (e.g., 150/day) than LinkedIn's restrictive InMail allocation.

-No Single Point of Failure: If your LinkedIn account faces restrictions or emails land in spam, you have another channel to rely on.
+No Single Point of Failure: If your LinkedIn account faces restrictions or messages land in the abyss of message requests, you have another channel to rely on.

 Reach the Unreachable: Email finders can retrieve contact info for 70-80% of leads, including those you can't message on LinkedIn.